 Primary Care Antimicrobial Policy

-Quick Reference Guide to Antimicrobial Policy – This guide covers the most commonly encountered infections and recommended treatments and should only be used in conjunction with the full policy.
+Quick Reference Guide to Antimicrobial Policy – This guide covers the most commonly encountered infections in adults, and recommended treatments and should only be used in conjunction with the full policy.

 Vitamin B12 deficiency